gardener/gardener/docs/proposals/22-eliminating-shootstate-api.md

 - Introduction of new resources in the `extensions.gardener.cloud/v1alpha1` API which comes with validation, deployment dependencies, etc.
 - Introduction of new extension controllers.
 - Adaptation of all existing provider extensions with support for `Backup{Bucket,Entry}`s with the implementation for the new `Backup{Up,Down}load` resources.
-- Encryption of the shoot state data (since we do not want to store it unencryptedly in the backup buckets).
+- Encryption of the shoot state data (since we do not want to store it as plain text in the backup buckets).
+With above proposal, encryption is handled by `gardener-apiserver` via the standard `EncryptionConfiguration`.
 - Management (incl. rotation) of a respective encryption key.

 So far, the only justification for following such a path would be the necessity for regular backups of the shoot states (e.g., every hour or so).